Monday, March 31, 2025

 DESCRIPTION: A windling child, the blue-haired girl Aria was raised in a floating castle by the Wind itself.
 She loves watching the world drift by beneath her, listening to the visiting birds and dragons and other flying beasts, playing with her best friend Gwyn the gryphling, reading books in the castle's great library (for the Wind loves to snatch up books and scrolls and other odds and ends in their travels to bring back to their daughter), and being lulled to sleep every night by the Wind's special, secret lullaby they sing just for her.

 One morning, she wakes up to find the castle has drifted to earth, and the Wind is nowhere to be found.
-Worse, she seems to have lost her magical gifts from the Wind that let her float and drift like a dandelion puff, and the air all around them is still and heavy, without so much as a breath of breeze.
-Aria and Gwyn search, and discover that an alchemist named Worton has the Wind trapped in a great and strange magical machine; he refuses to let her parent go unless the windling brings her three magical artifacts from across the land.
+Worse, she seems to have lost her magical gifts from the Wind that let her float and drift like a dandelion puff, and the air all around is still and heavy, without so much as a breath of breeze.
+Aria and Gwyn search, and discover that an alchemist named Worton has the Wind trapped in a great and strange magical machine; he refuses to let her parent go unless the windling brings him three magical artifacts from across the land.
 She isn't sure she trusts him, but she misses the Wind terribly, and the longer the Wind is away, the more the land itself suffers.
 Can she solve the riddle and find the items... and, if she does, is she helping free the Wind or enabling something far more terrible?

 REVIEW: The cover image looked fun, and the title promised mischief and light adventure.
 But something about that promise never quite came through, even though A Breath of Mischief has some fun images and ideas.